Create free cross-stitching patterns at doitms.com

 5. Receiving Your Free Cross-Stitching Pattern

-You’ll receive an email with a PDF file which you can download and print to start your cross-stitch pattern design.
+You’ll receive an email with a PDF file which you can download and print or a map, a color chart and a preview as separate images which you can open on your tablet or mobile phone to start cross-stitching.

 In your pattern, you’ll see different signs and shapes that indicate which stitch to use, as well as colors and more.
 This quick guide will come in handy if you have any doubts related to stitches.